Terms and Conditions for the Supply of Services

 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).

-1.2 The Supplier shall use reasonable endeavours to respond to all support requests within one hour.
+1.2 The Supplier shall use reasonable endeavors to respond to all support requests within one hour.
 Response times may vary depending on the complexity of enquiry and current support request volumes.

 3.1 The Supplier shall offer enhanced service levels such as Silver, Gold and Platinum Website Support Packages for an additional cost, as specified by the Customer in the relevant Scope of Work.

-4.2 Advanced support usage is calculated on a per minute basis.
+4.2 Advanced support usage is calculated on a per minute basis, and charged at a minimum of 30 minutes.

 4.3 Where a quoted amount of time for an advanced support request is provided by the Supplier, the quoted amount of time will be deducted from the Customer’s advanced support quota and not the actual amount of time upon completion.